OliverACollins/OliverACollins/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Oliver, and I am an undergraduate Psychology student at the University of Sussex
+My name is Oliver, and I am an undergraduate Psychology student at the University of Sussex!

 Outside of education, my interests include playing guitar 🎸, go-karting 🏎, and building Lego 🧱